-A traveler’s representation of controversial places and people can reverse stereotypes and problematic and unfounded perceptions of the world.
+A traveler’s representation of controversial places and people can reverse stereotypes and unfounded perceptions of the world.
 Publicly sharing our complaints about airport security, bad hospitality or other travel injustices can spur change.

 At 35,000 feet over the Atlantic Ocean, I worried about the state of my travel blog.
 Would the content show up magically when I landed?
-Did I lose all of my travel moments, all of my documentations?
+Did I lose all of my travel moments, all of my documentation?
 And way up in the air, I finally let it all go.
-Without an Internet connection, there were no tweets, emails, or “likes” to distract me from where I was going and what I was doing there.
+Without an internet connection, there were no tweets, emails, or “likes” to distract me from where I was going and what I was doing there.

 I was on my way to new countries, new experiences and new exchanges I wouldn’t have had if I just stayed home.